zelisinho/anypoint-examples/upload-to-ftp-after-converting-json-to-xml/README.md

 	password: demo
 	folder: Upload
 ```
-4. The FTP uploaded file name is set to *muleExample.xml*, but it can be changed using the *outputPattern* attribute within the FTP connector operation.
+**Note:** The FTP uploaded file name is set to *muleExample.xml*, but it can be changed using the *outputPattern* attribute within the FTP connector operation.

 ### Documentation ###